solo-system/solo-system.github.io/home.md

 A typical deployment (the Solo:basic - pictured above) would be powered by a USB battery bank which would run the system for five days of permanent recording, 24 hours per day.
-A 12kg car battery runs the Solo for about 40 days, 24/7.
+Alternatively, a 12kg car battery runs the Solo for about 40 days, 24/7.

 Recordings are split into manageable 10-minute long files which are stored on the memory card, grouped into an intuitive folder-per-day